THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 Who can apply for this course?

-This course is for graduates of the AOI Canine Diploma and experienced canine osteopaths.
-All applicants must have successfully completed the Canine Diploma Pathway (or be able to demonstrate the equivalent.
+All applicants must have successfully completed the Canine Diploma Pathway (or be able to demonstrate the equivalent).
 A canine osteopathic conversion course is available for those wishing to enter year two of our Diploma directly.
 Please click HERE for more information.
 Proof of prior experience and education is essential.